bensu/doo/README.md

 >  ...and I would have gotten away with it, too, if it wasn't for you meddling kids.

-The latest release:
+This README is for the latest release:

 `[lein-doo 0.1.5-SNAPSHOT]`

-contains some experimental features.
+which contains some experimental features.
 The latest stable version is:
 `[lein-doo 0.1.4]` and the docs are [here](https://github.com/bensu/doo/blob/master/README_STABLE.md).

 Versions from `[0.1.1-SNAPSHOT]` onwards need